apioo/fusio-docs/docs/concepts/development.md

 php bin/fusio deploy
 ```

-This deploys the .yaml files at the `resource/` folder.
+This deploys the .yaml files at the `resources/` folder.
 It inserts the defined routes (i.e. `/todo`) and creates the
 fitting schemas.

 The todo API uses a simple table `app_todo` to store all entries.
 To create this table you also need to run the
 migration files defined in `src/Migrations`.

 ```
-php bin/fusio migration:migrate --connection=System
+php bin/fusio migration:migrate
 ```

 Now you should be able to visit the `/todo` endpoint.